DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_distribution_and_ownership.md

 ## Who owns the devices

-For laptops, tablets and connectivity devices available for schools, academy trusts and local authorities after August 2020:
+For laptops, tablets and connectivity devices available for schools, academy trusts and local authorities from September 2020:

 * All devices will be fully owned by the schools or academy trusts who receive them
 * It will be the responsibility of the school to loan the devices to those who need them.